YooSHome/SenseCapConfig/README.md

 - [x] Home Assistant data.
 - [x] Home Assistant control.

+## Additional Features

+In addition to the initial example, I added the possiblity to load screens with sensors and switches based on a configuration file.
+This JSON file contain as well the HA connection information (url, username, password).
+So there is no need to recompile the firmware to add new items.

+## Screens types

+Different type of pages are support defined as grid:
+- 1x1 (1 coluum of 1 Xlarge UI item)
+- 1x2 (1 coloum of 2 large UI items)
+- 1x3 (1 coloum of 3 medium UI items)
+- 1x4 (1 coloum of 4 small UI items)
+- 2x1 (2 coloums of 1 Xlarge UI item)
+- 2x2 (2 coloums of 2 large UI items)
+- 2x3 (2 coloums of 3 medium UI items)
+- 2x4 (2 coloums of 4 small UI items)

+### Type of UI items

+1. Sensor : Display sensor data and select one of the 4 icons
+2. Switch button : Display a switch button (Switch type in mqtt)
+2. Switch toggle : Display a switch toggle (Switch type in mqtt)
+3. Switch slider : Display a switch slider (Number type in mqtt)
+4. Switch arc : Display a switch arc (Number type in mqtt)
+5. Switch dropdown : Display a switch dropdown (Selec type in mqtt)

-## How to modify the UI elements
+## How to modify the UI templates

-The UI templates are based on squareline (see sub folder with projects) with different UI elements.
+The UI templates are based on squareline (see /squareline/ sub folder with projects) with different UI elements.
 You can find few projects for large, medium and small screens.
 You can modify the UI elements, generate the code and modify the `./main/ui/screens/ui_sreen_ha_templates` files.

 ## How to use this version

 Please first read the [User Guide](https://wiki.seeedstudio.com/SenseCAP_Indicator_Get_Started) of the SenseCAP Indicator Board to learn about its software and hardware information.

-### Configuration file
+### Configuration file JSON

 The configuration file is stored in the SDCard and load by the RP2040.
 The ESP32 MCU will request the configuration file from the RP2040 and generate screens, sensors and swtiches.